Hillsdale College: Founding

-19th century
+Later 19th century

-In 1861, many Hillsdale students joined the ranks of the Union Army during the American Civil War; a higher percentage of Hillsdale students enlisted than from any other Michigan college.
+In 1861, many Hillsdale students joined the ranks of the Union Army during the American Civil War.
+A higher percentage of Hillsdale students enlisted than from any other Michigan college.

-Hillsdale survived while nearly 80% of the colleges founded before the Civil War were forced to close.
-After the war, it regained its normal enrollment; many veterans returned and completed their education.
-Hillsdale continued to host notable speakers, including the physician and educator Sophia Jex-Blake in October 1865.
-Hillsdale's Delta Tau Delta chapter, its first fraternity, was chartered on October 19, 1867.

 In 1869, James Calder succeeded Fairfield as president.
 Calder served through 1871.
 During his administration, the commercial school opened, a theological department was established, and the college enrolled around 750 students.
-He resigned to become president of Pennsylvania State University.

-Hillsdale's first president, Daniel McBride Graham, returned for a brief second term in 1871, notably rebuilding the campus after the catastrophic "Great Fire" of March 6, 1874.
+He resigned to become president of Pennsylvania State University.Hillsdale's first president, Daniel McBride Graham, returned for a brief second term in 1871, notably rebuilding the campus after the catastrophic "Great Fire" of March 6, 1874.
 DeWitt Clinton Durgin, a Union College alumnus, was president from 1874 to 1884.
-In 1878, the Hillsdale Herald was published, becoming the second oldest college newspaper in Michigan, behind Kalamazoo College's The Index.
-This paper later merged with another college paper to become The Collegian.
-During Durgin's presidency, Hillsdale's Kappa Kappa Gamma and Sigma Chi chapters were chartered.
+In 1878, the Hillsdale Herald was launched, becoming the second oldest college newspaper in Michigan, behind Kalamazoo College's The Index (1877).
+In 1896, this paper merged with The Collegian (founded in 1893) to become The Herald-Collegian, soon simplified to The Collegian.

-After Ransom Dunn's brief turn as acting president, George F. Mosher served as president of Hillsdale from 1886 to 1901.
-During this time, the college grew in size and prestige.
 In 1884, Spencer O. Fisher became the first Hillsdale alumnus elected to Congress.

-Pi Beta Phi and Alpha Tau Omega were chartered.
-In 1891, the Chicago Herald reported, "Hillsdale has a college second in standing to no denominational college in the country."
-Four years later, when the University of Chicago offered to affiliate with Hillsdale, the college rejected the proposal.
+George F. Mosher served as president of Hillsdale from 1886 to 1901.
+During this time, the college grew in size and in 1891, the Chicago Herald wrote, "Hillsdale has a college second in standing to no denominational college in the country."